TMUniversal/Emoji-Stealer/README.md

 > Please use the latest version on Node.js, as this project is constantly keeping up to date.
 > Emoji Stealer is built and tested with the latest version of Node.js

-This project is built and tested with [yarn].
+This project uses [yarn].

 If you do not have yarn installed you can install it from their website or via npm: `npm install -g yarn`

-- In the project folder: `yarn install`
+In the project folder, run `yarn install`

 ##### Potential issues during installation

 On linux you may need additional dependencies (on ubuntu: `automake`) for the image compression packages imagemin and addons.
-Not individually installing the [`imagemin`] packages (only via npm, yarn does not have this issue) has lead to errors on Ubuntu, see this [issue](https://github.com/TMUniversal/Emoji-Stealer/issues/31#issuecomment-664607038).
+Not individually installing the [`imagemin`] packages (only with npm, **yarn does not have this issue**) has lead to errors on Ubuntu, see this [issue](https://github.com/TMUniversal/Emoji-Stealer/issues/31#issuecomment-664607038).

 ## Setup